ITISFoundation/osparc-docs/docs/d1.1-report/tech/methodology.md

 [prototypes](parts/demos.md) that combine different technologies within the full-stack and cover realistic scenarios expected in the final platform.
 The specifics of each review are documented in place, next to its correspond demo.
-Nonetheless, for the sake of clarity, in this document we provide a summarized version of each review and the final recommendations.
+Nonetheless, for the sake of clarity, we provide a summarized version of each review and the final recommendations in this document.